 - Release criteria

-All students will receive a copy of Bat World Sanctuary’s Standards and Medical Management for Captive Insectivorous Bats manual, plus the companion video DVD.
+All students will receive a copy of Bat World Sanctuary’s Standards and Medical Management for Captive Insectivorous Bats manual and a companion DVD.
 The non-refundable* registration fee of $149 covers classroom instruction, the manual and DVD, handouts, and lab materials.
 Students must have completed the **rabies pre-exposure vaccination series prior to participation in this class, and will be asked to sign a waiver of liability prior to handling live bats.
 (Please don’t sign and email the waiver to us as it will be provided to you at class.)